Bounds on the genus for 2-cell embeddings of prefix-reversal graphs: Introduction

 where $v$ is the number of vertices of $G$, $e$ is the number of edges of $G$, and $r$ is the number of regions into which $G$ divides the plane.
 In the 1930s, Kuratowski~\cite{K30} and Wagner~\cite{W37} provided a complete characterization of what graphs are planar in terms of the complete graph $K_5$ and the complete bipartite graph $K_{3,3}$.

-By a similar token, once a graph is known to be non-planar, the next natural question is determining what is the orientable surface of minimum genus (in the topological sense) in which $G$ can be embedded (drawn without intersections).
-Indeed, the terms \emph{toroidal graph, double-toroidal graph} and \emph{pretzel graph} are used to refer to graphs that can be embedded on a torus (genus 1), double torus (genus 2), or a triple torus (genus 3)~\cite[Page 266]{West00}.
+By a similar token, once a graph is known to not to be planar, the next natural question is determining what is the orientable surface of minimum genus (in the topological sense) in which $G$ can be embedded (drawn without intersections).
+Indeed, the terms \emph{toroidal graph, double-toroidal graph} and \emph{pretzel graph} are used to refer to graphs where the minimum-genus surface they can be embedded on are the torus (genus 1), double torus (genus 2), or a triple torus (genus 3), respectively, for reference see West~\cite[Page 266]{West00}.

-As a computational problem, determining if a given a graph $G$ has genus $g$ or less, where $g$ is a positive integer is an NP-complete problem~\cite{T89}.
-Moreover, the genus of a graph is tight to the computational complexity of certain classical graph problems.
-In particular, the fixed-parameter tractability, subexponential time computability, and approximability of \textsc{Independent Set}, \textsc{Vertex Cover}, and \textsc{Dominating Set} depends on the genus of the corresponding graph~\cite{C07}.
+As a computational problem, determining if a given a graph $G$ has genus $g$ or less, where $g$ is a positive integer, is an NP-complete problem by Thomassen~\cite{T89}.
+Moreover, the genus of a graph is tied to the computational complexity of certain classical graph problems.
+In particular, the fixed-parameter tractability, subexponential time computability, and approximability of \textsc{Independent Set}, \textsc{Vertex Cover}, and \textsc{Dominating Set} depends on the genus of the corresponding graph, see Chen, et al.~\cite{C07}.

-Another interesting appearance of the genus is in \emph{proof-labeling schemes}, first introduced in~\cite{KKP05} whose formal definition is beyond the scope of this paper.
+Another interesting appearance of the genus is in \emph{proof-labeling schemes}, first introduced in Korman, Kutten, and Peleg~\cite{KKP05} whose formal definition is beyond the scope of this paper.
 Intuitively, a proof-labeling scheme is a protocol that certifies locally if a certain property holds on a network.
 By ``locally," one means that each vertex $v$ in the network has a partial view of the entire network, such as the set of vertices adjacent to $v$.
 If a graph satisfies a property $\mathcal{P}$, then every vertex has to certify $\mathcal{P}$, whereas if the graph does not satisfy the property then at least one vertex fails to certify $\mathcal{P}$.
-Planar graphs and graphs of bounded genus have relatively straight forward proof-labeling schemes (see~\cite{Fetal20, Fetal23}).
-If a graph $G$ can be embedded on a surface of genus $g$, then $G$ has a proof-labeling whose complexity depends on $g$ (see~\cite{EL22,Fetal23}).
+Planar graphs and graphs of bounded genus have relatively straight forward proof-labeling schemes (see Feuilloley, et al.~\cite{Fetal20, Fetal23}).
+If a graph $G$ can be embedded on a surface of genus $g$, then $G$ has a proof-labeling whose complexity depends on $g$ (see Esperet and Lévêque as well as Feuilloley, et al.~\cite{EL22,Fetal23}).